 Re-build the strategic marketing muscles

 Thoughtful senior leaders in the pharmaceutical industry have realised that in many cases the pendulum has swung too far towards ‘digital marketing’, and they must now come back to marketing fundamentals.
-Novasecta’s experience is that for companies with a heritage in strong strategic marketing, re-building the marketing ‘muscles’ can be achieved relatively quickly by following a five-step process:
+Novasecta’s experience is that for companies with a heritage in strong strategic marketing, re-building the marketing ‘muscles’ can be achieved relatively quickly by following a four-step process:

 A key element of embedding great strategic marketing in any organisation is having a framework of key questions that anchors teams and individuals.
-Though these questions may appear superficially simple, thoughtful and comprehensive answers demonstrate that the organisation has the right core strategic marketing principles in place: The key marketing questions that require insightful answers
+Though these questions may appear superficially simple, thoughtful and comprehensive answers demonstrate that the organisation has the right core strategic marketing principles in place.
+The key marketing questions that require insightful answers are:

 1. What is your market?